Changsuk-Choi/Terragrunt-Config/README.md

 ## Useful Commands Options
 - terraform apply **-auto-approve**: Skip interactive approval of plan before applying.
-&nbsp;
 - terraform plan **-no-color**: Disables output with coloring.
-Disables output with coloring.
 On Windows, Default Settting no support for VT100 escape codes. -no-color flag would be help this cases.
-&nbsp;
 - terragrunt plan **--terragrunt-source** c:\deploy\temp\: Download Terraform configurations from the specified source into a temporary folder, and run Terraform in that temporary folder.